The Characters section is where you can create and keep track of your cast of characters, using visuals and prompts to bring them to life.

 Now, instead of showing a list of all of the questions, it only shows the ones you’ve entered data for.

 This helps keep the display as streamlined and uncluttered as possible.

 However, the questions that you didn’t enter data for are not lost.
 At any time, you can return to edit mode and all of the questions for that panel will be available.

 Editing the Gallery

-The gallery works a little differently to the standard panels, for obvious reasons.
+The gallery works a little differently to the standard panels, because images are quite different to text.

 If you have added an image to the character card from the character cards overview, then this will automatically be added to the gallery.